-- The exams or testing can be paid by Medicaid or are available from free clinics.
+- The exams or testing can be paid by Washington Apple Health or are available from free clinics.

 - DDS or DVR is expected to purchase the exams or testing as part of their eligibility determination process.
 We may purchase exams or testing if :